 WWDC18Link to my 2018 PlaygroundBook

-So I, again, had the great privilege to join 350 as amazing scholars from all around the world for one week in San José.
+So, I again had the great privilege to join 350 as-amazing scholars from all over the world for one week in San José.
 Not only that, but this time, right at the start we had the honor to visit the Steve Jobs Theater right next to Park!
 It was breathtaking.
 Everything is designed perfectly, just as you would it expect from a company like Apple™.

 The conference itself was no less exciting.
 With macOS dark mode, ARKit 2.0 and CreateML and so much more stuff it was a very awesome week.

 Being there for the second time now, I was able to get much more out of it than last time.
 In fact, the motivational boost I received after dubDub continued for some time, which made me continue working on private projects...

 Of course I also met many fellow developers, including Frederik Riedel, Amanda Southworth and Felix Krause.
 The World Wide Developer Conference always is a unique experience and I'm very glad I've been a part of that.

 HUGO BOSS AG

-After graduating in winter 2017, I joined an integrated degree program (lit. "dual-study") at HUGO BOSS.
+After graduating from High School in winter 2017, I joined an integrated degree program (lit. "dual-study") at HUGO

-It took me some time to get used to working within a big company and all organisational matters, especially getting used to share my code, keyword: Git.
+It took me some time to get used to working within a big company and all organizational matters, especially getting used to sharing my code, keyword: Git.

 It also helped me to grow personally.
 Living alone (finally) and making my own money, consequently: Being entirely self-responsible.

 I enjoyed working at HUGO BOSS very much and in my opinion it's a great company to work for and with.
 Having a beautiful big headquarters in Metzingen, Germany with many, friendly co-workers who all are ready to help and collaborate.

 WWDC17Link to my 2017 PlaygroundBook

 It was the first time I worked with Playgrounds on a real project and it was both fun and exhausting to 'write' my PlaygroundBook.
 And it was even harder, given that I was about to graduate from high school and that my finals started a few days after the deadline for application.